 The multiplication of sales channels following the rise of digital and mobile platforms means it is essential to be able to keep track of each one effectively.

 You can regroup all the data related to customer journeys within a unique information system.
 Enterprise Resource Planning software can help you manage your sales channels.
+Using sales performance metrics is also a way to measure the performance of your business.

 What if customer experience was key?